alexbox23/Single-Camera-Touchpad/README.md

 This project uses a single camera to convert an ordinary surface into a touch interface.
 Touch is registered by monitoring the user's blanch response.
 The color of the user's finger appears lighter when the finger is applying pressure on a surface.

-Detailed descriptions can be found in report.pdf
+Detailed descriptions can be found in report.pdf.
+Click on the images below to see demo videos.

 [![smiley](http://img.youtube.com/vi/ZdTUgK25fyQ/0.jpg)](https://youtu.be/ZdTUgK25fyQ)
 [![hi](http://img.youtube.com/vi/iNe2k8-xOqs/0.jpg)](https://youtu.be/iNe2k8-xOqs)